Chrysogon's Coterie

 This is not a tome of random, disconnected individuals.
 To me, that would be fantasy on a level beyond the game this book is written for.
 While there are some high-functioning outliers and fringe individuals, there are also many friendships, families, organizations, rivalries, and other interpersonal dynamics.

 As an open source product, you are free to download and use this material at no cost... but it's also available in print—at-cost.
-I will always remember that kid who struggled to save up for TSR books.
+I will always remember the child that I once was, who struggled to save up for TSR books.
 However, if you want to tip me out of appreciation, I'd be grateful.

 Reviews